-In the Find in Path dialog, select the File Mask checkbox and from the list of file types, select the one you need.
-IntelliJ IDEA limits its search to the specified type.
+In the Find in Files dialog, select the File Mask checkbox and from the list of file types, select the one you need.

 If you don't find the file type you need in the list, enter your file type in the File Mask field.

-For example, use the following syntax to search only in gradle files:
+For example, use the following syntax to search only in gradle files: *.gradle.

 You can manually add a file mask in the search field.
 If necessary, specify several file types separating them with commas.